Home » Indian Polity » Representation of the People Act of...

 Power to make rules

 The act grants the Central government the authority, which it may then use after consulting with the ECI.
-Additionally, the Civil Courts are not permitted to contest the constitutionality of any ERO electoral roll amendment action.
+Also, the Civil Courts are not permitted to contest the constitutionality of any ERO electoral roll amendment action.

 Voting Rights